QuantumOfVacuum/kylebebak.github.io/_posts/2017-04-13-fake-news-machine-learning.md

 ## News
 60 years ago, people got most of their information from a handful of newspapers and magazines.
 News was comparatively uncontroversial, because that was better for business.
 Today, as technology removes distribution costs, even smaller players can attract a global readership.
 This makes carving out a niche, for example an ideological niche, a much more viable strategy, because there are billions of potential readers.

-Another driving factor is the increasing number of options.
+Another driving force is the increasing number of options.
 With specialized tech news, political news, soccer news, and fake news (not the kind you're thinking of; I mean the Onion; I'll get back to the other kind) all a click away, there's less need for sources with broad but bland perspectives, like CNN.

 The priority is differentiation, and it may be causing a sort of Cambrian explosion of news phyla.
 The trend reinforces itself.
-Content targets smaller niches of readers, readers get a taste for specialized content, content targets yet smaller niches...
+Content targets smaller niches of readers, readers get a taste for specialized content, content targets yet smaller niches.

 ## Fake News